T

 • Stay hydrated, especially during warmer months.

-• Check local event listings for festivals and unique happenings during your visit.
+• Check local event listings for festivals, concerts, and farmers' markets happening during your visit.

 Packing highlights